MrMagicalSoftware/google-cloud-book/README.md

 12- Deploying storage in google cloud
 13- Loading Data into storage
-14- Networking in the cloud : virtual private clouds and virtual private networks
+14- Networking in the cloud : virtual private clouds and virtual private networks 15- Networking in the Cloud: DNS, Load Balancing,Google Private Access, and IP Addressing 16- Deploying Applications with Cloud Marketplace and Cloud Foundation Toolkit 17- Configuring Access and Security
+18- Monitoring, Logging, and Cost Estimating
 </pre>